ApolloNet/pdepda/contents/en/sections/strasbourg.md

         text: <p>In the 19th century, the vast majority of Jews in France were concentrated in Alsace and Lorraine.
 Although the attachment of Alsace and Moselle to Germany between 1871 and 1918 led to the emigration of a large number of Alsatian Jews, it was offset by the arrival of Jews from Germany and Central Europe.</p>
         medias:
           - /files/strasbourg-1-1.png
-      - document: Violence against Jews in Steinhouse and Durmenach (Upper Rhine area) in 1848.
-Watercolour on paper, after 1848
+      - document: Jewish and Christian communities in Alsace
         component: doc-left
-        legend: Alsatian Museum (MAL.XVII.5)
+        legend: Alsatian Museum (MAL.XVII.5 and MAL.53.3)
-        text: <p>The cohabitation of Jewish and non-Jewish communities within Alsatian towns and villages was not always peaceful.
-As representatives of "the Other", Jews were frequently victims of the violence that arose during economic or political crises, as was the case during the July Revolution of 1848.
-However, the proximity of populations also promoted understanding and mutual respect which increased with the gradual integration of Jews into society.
-This is demonstrated in the illustration of the unveiling of a Torah scroll (or Pentateuch) belonging to the Jewish community in Reichshoffen, an event also attended by the non-Jewish community (shown in the foreground).</p>
         medias:
-          - /files/strasbourg-1-2.jpg
+          - file: /files/strasbourg-1-2.jpg
+            legend: Violence against Jews in Steinhouse and Durmenach (Upper Rhine area) in 1848.
+Watercolour on paper, after 1848
+          - file: /files/strasbourg-1-3.jpg
-      - document: Stern, Inauguration of a Pentateuch at the synagogue in Reichshoffen, Ink and gouache on paper, 1857
+            legend: Stern, Inauguration of a Pentateuch at the synagogue in Reichshoffen, Ink and gouache on paper, 1857
-        component: doc-right
-        legend: Alsatian Museum (MAL.53.3)
-        text: ""
-        medias:
-          - /files/strasbourg-1-3.jpg
       - document: Patriotic Circumcision Swaddling Cloth, Painted cotton
         component: doc-top doc-multiple
         legend: Alsatian Museum (66.002.0.8)